xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 A counterstrike .cfg-framework to dynamically load annotations-files. (bypass the 100 node limit) The chunkloader splits up the level in 500x500 chunks.
 For the current chunk you are in and the 8 bordering chunks the annotations files get loaded.
 (So a 1500x1500 unit area is loaded)

-The chunks get laoded/relaoded when
+The chunks get laoded/reloaded when..

 a) you enter a new Chunk